With your help we raised €2,354.50 from June 16-22, 2026.

 - **The Aman Project: An open door for LGBTI+ refugees in Turkey:** The Aman Project provides shelter, education and other opportunities to more than 100 homeless LGBTI+ refugees in Turkey.
 Along with direct assistance to LGBTI+ refugees in vital issues such as rent payment, food and medicine supply.
 Volunteers also help LGBTI+ refugees in their asylum applications to other countries.
 "We have encountered emergencies many times.
 Refugee LGBTI+s are not accepted by society in Turkey.
 People being kicked out of home when their gender identities are found out by their friends and families is a situation we have encountered many times.”

-If you think another group should be on this list, please email us [email protected] or DM us on instagram: @refugeewelcomeweek.nl
+If you think another group should be on this list for Refugee Welcome Week 2026 please email us at [email protected] or DM us on instagram: @refugeewelcomeweek.nl